Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 Routinely you will want to upgrade all the base operating systems for all the instances of all your deployments to push out security patches.
 The base operating system is called a BOSH "stemcell."
 These are maintained by the BOSH Core team and are regularly released with new security fixes (thanks also go to Canonical who maintain the Ubuntu distribution).
 You might find one or two new stemcells are released each month containing security fixes in the base operating system alone.

 Fortunately, upgrading all your deployments to new BOSH stemcells is a very easy operation and we will definitely we returning to this topic soon.
-For now, you need to know that this process will result in your application processes being stopped (via Monit), the original servers being deleted (via the CPI) and new servers being created to replace them (via the CPI).
+For now, you need to know that this process will result in your application processes being stopped (via Monit), the original servers being deleted (via the CPI), and new servers being created to replace them (via the CPI).
 Any files written arbitrarily to the filesystem will be lost.

 Another routing operation you will perform that causes instances to be stopped, and the servers deleted and replaced, is resizing or scaling up your instances.
 BOSH CPIs assume that cloud providers do not know how to resizing a running server, so they will emulate "resizing" by deleting the original small server and replacing it with a new larger server.
 Any files written arbitrarily to the filesystem will be lost.